Aleutian Basin

-Subduction of the Kula Plate ceased after the creation of the Aleutian Trench to its south.
-What remained of the Kula Plate attached to the North American Plate.
-This former subduction zone is now the Beringian Margin, which now hosts sixteen submarine canyons, including Zhemchug Canyon, the world's largest.
+Subduction of the Kula Plate came to a halt following the formation of the Aleutian Trench situated to its south.
+The remaining portion of the Kula Plate became attached to the North American Plate.
+This former subduction zone is now known as the Beringian Margin, which currently accommodates sixteen submarine canyons, including Zhemchug Canyon, recognized as the world's largest.